 In fact, all over the world, people’s lives are adversely affected by unfairness or unequal treatment, whether they are deprived of education, opportunities, health, freedom or justice.

 At The University of Manchester, we’re leading the battle against these global inequalities.
 With your help, we want to create a fairer world – and by doing so, change countless lives for the better.

-Global inequalities is one of our five research beacons – examples of pioneering discoveries, interdisciplinary collaboration and cross-sector partnerships that are tackling some of the biggest questions facing the planet.
+Global inequalities (research beacon) is one of our five research beacons – examples of pioneering discoveries, interdisciplinary collaboration and cross-sector partnerships that are tackling some of the biggest questions facing the planet.